 Lastly, filtering by a keyword will allow you to narrow the topical focus of your ad groups.
 For example, if you had an ad group filled with keywords related to hiking boots, chances are there are some modifiers for mens and womens hiking boots.
 In this case, you’d want to quickly filter out keywords including “mens” and “womens” and create separate ad groups for each set of keywords.
 Watch in the GIF below.

 At the top right of the interface, you’ll see a button titled “Recommendations.”
 This menu features a few quick links to optimize your campaign.
-From here you can “clean” your keywords, apply cross-group negatives and remove any empty groups.
+From here you can “clean” your keywords, apply cross-group negatives and remove any empty groups or duplicates.
 These controls will be especially helpful if you’ve imported a campaign from AdWords and are looking to improve the efficiency of your ad groups and ads.

-In this window you can remove all unnecessary elements from your keywords.
+In this window, you can remove all unnecessary elements from your keywords.
 Choose to remove special characters (such as periods and symbols), numerals, articles, interjection, prepositions, conjunctions or even enter a specific word or phrase to remove.
-After your keywords are modified, the CPC and Volume metrics for the new terms will be renewed in the table.
+After your keywords are modified, the CPC and Volume metrics for the new terms will be renewed on the table.

 Negative Keywords are keywords that can be added to your campaign to tell Google not to show your ads when searched.
 For example, by adding the word “free” as a negative keyword, you’ll tell AdWords not to show your ads to any searchers using the word “free” in their query.